-Antenatal care is the attention others receive during pregnancy.
+Antenatal care is the attention mothers receive during pregnancy.
 It ensures you and your baby are in the best state of health.
 Over the period of pregnancy, the doctor follows up on you and your baby’s health to ensure your pregnancy goes as smoothly as possible.

 Attending your antenatal appointments is quite important.
 Any potential risks to the baby can be identified and prevented or reduced.
 Antenatal care is important in the prevention of several pregnancy complications such as preeclampsia.

 Antenatal clinics serve as good avenues to learn more about the baby’s growth per trimester.
-This is a chance for the doctors and midwives to educate you on any important changes in lifestyle you may need to make.
+This is a chance for the doctors and midwives to educate you on any important changes in your lifestyle you may need to make.

 Some hospitals have classes just before the clinics begin.
 Others have these on special days.
 Here, you will get information that will prepare you for childbirth, care of your baby such as bathing, diapering, breastfeeding.

 The antenatal care you get throughout your pregnancy depends on:

 - your health and any risks you or your baby may have

 - the stage of pregnancy you are at, and

 - Ask for the date of your last period, to estimate when the baby is due, what trimester you are in and what this means for you and your baby(ies)